vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/git.md

 ::: warning

 Since the last update time is based on `git`, you can only enable it in a project based on `git`.
-In addition, since the timestamp used is from git commit, it will only be displayed after the first commit of a given page, and will only be updated when subsequent changes are committed to that page.
+Since the timestamp used is from git commit, it will only be displayed after the first commit of a given page, and will only be updated when subsequent changes are committed to that page.

 :::